PuzzleFusion: Unleashing the Power of Diffusion Models for Spatial Puzzle Solving: Related Work

 \mypara{Feature matching} has been successful for the SfM problem~\cite{snavely2006photo,li20dualrc,Lin2016RepMatchRF}.
 The rise of deep neural networks enables more robust feature matching by learning~\cite{yi2018learning,sun2021loftr,arlin20superglue}.
 However, these techniques require visual overlaps.
 Our task has little to no visual overlaps between adjacent images.

-\mypara{Geometry inference} allows us to estimate a relative pose between images or partial scans with minimal overlaps by registering inferred or hallucinated geometry.
-A popular approach learns the priors of room shapes and alternates pairwise scan alignment and scene completion~\cite{lin2019floorplan,Yang_2019_CVPR}.
-Yang~\etal ~\cite{yang2020extreme} combines global relative pose estimation and local pose refinement with panorama images.
-These techniques learn priors of a single room, while our approach learns the arrangements of multiple rooms in a house scale.
+\mypara{Geometry inference} estimates a relative pose between images or partial scans with minimal overlaps by registering inferred or hallucinated geometry.
+A popular approach learns the priors of room shapes and alternates pairwise alignment and scene completion~\cite{lin2019floorplan,Yang_2019_CVPR}.
+Yang~\etal ~\cite{yang2020extreme} combines global relative pose estimation and local pose refinement with panoramas.
+These techniques learn priors of a single room, while our approach learns the arrangements of multiple rooms on a house scale.

-\mypara{Arrangement learning} is the current state-of-the-art for indoor E-SfM.
-The main idea is to use doors/windows to align two images or reconstructions that might not have any overlaps.
-An early work aligns indoor and outdoor reconstructions via windows~\cite{indoor-outdoor-3drec}, despite no learning on the arrangement itself.
-Shabani~\etal~\cite{amin} is the closest to ours, where they use doors to enumerate room arrangements and learn to score each candidate.
+\mypara{Arrangement learning} is the current state-of-the-art for indoor room layout arrangement.
+An early work uses windows to align indoor and outdoor reconstructions~\cite{indoor-outdoor-3drec}.
+Shabani~\etal~\cite{amin} use doors to enumerate room arrangements and learn to score each candidate.
 Their approach is exponential in the number of rooms with many heuristics.
-Lambert~\etal~\cite{zillow_} uses doors, windows, and openings to create room alignment hypotheses.
-They utilize depth maps to create top-down views and learn to verify the correctness, which improves a run-time from exponential to polynomial.
-Our approach is end-to-end, does not enumerate arrangement candidates, and makes significant performance improvements.
-Lastly, while not aligning doors nor windows, an annotated site map and SfM reconstructions are aligned to solve a challenging structure from motion problem~\cite{martin20143d}, which they coined as a ``3d jigsaw puzzle".
+Lambert~\etal~\cite{zillow} uses doors, windows, and openings to create room alignment hypotheses.
+They utilize depth maps to create top-down views and learn to verify the correctness, improving a run-time from exponential to polynomial.
+Our end-to-end approach does not enumerate arrangement candidates and makes significant performance improvements.
+Lastly, an annotated site map and SfM reconstructions are aligned to solve a challenging structure from motion problem~\cite{martin20143d, hosseini2023floorplan}, which they coined as a ``3D jigsaw puzzle''.

 \mypara{Puzzle Solving} has been an engaging research area for a long time \cite{freeman1964apictorial, radack1982jigsaw, markaki2022jigsaw}, ranging from pictorial puzzles with image information~\cite{shih2018divide, le2019jigsawnet, toler2010multi} to apictorial puzzles with only geometry information~\cite{goldberg2002global, harel2020lazy, hoff2014automatic, hoff2013extensions, harel2021crossing}.
 In previous studies, heuristic-based methods, such as edge and color matching~\cite{wolfson1988solving, nielsen2008solving, chung1998jigsaw}, have been predominantly used for solving both methods.
 Recently, deep learning-based methods seek to learn high-level pictorial features~\cite{noroozi2016unsupervised, li2021jigsawgan}.
 However, they suffer from poor geometric reasoning and are limited to simple square puzzles.
 Consequently, researchers combine learning-based models with heuristics to handle more complex puzzles~\cite{le2019jigsawnet}.
 Nonetheless, these methods still require explicit pairwise comparison of pieces and lack data-driven high-level reasoning .
 Our method overcomes these limitations through an innovative end-to-end use of Diffusion Models which are usually regarded as powerful generative models.